bertanasco/bertanasco.github.io/ocjp8/index.md

 ### Java Streams

-1.Describe the Stream interface and pipelines; create a stream by using the Arrays.stream() and  IntStream.range() methods; identify the lambda operations that are lazy
+1. Describe the Stream interface and pipelines; create a stream by using the Arrays.stream() and  IntStream.range() methods; identify the lambda operations that are lazy
 2. Develop code that uses parallel streams, including decomposition operation and reduction operation in streams